 BEANIE AND THE BAMBOOZLING BOOK MACHINE (Comedy)

 By Roy C. Booth, Bob May, Cristopher Tibbetts

 Directed by Sherri Wright

 Beanie Boren, a science wiz who is not keen on reading, has designed a book reading machine for the science fair.
 It combines a computer, a mini video cam and a contraption of his own design to enable one to read three books at once.
-Unfortunately, the machine is neither user friendly nor bug free.
-When Beanie turns it on, lights flash, thunder booms and out pop the witches from Snow White, Hansel and Gretel and the The Wizard of Oz, each set to wreak havoc!
+Unfortunately, the machine is neither user-friendly nor bug-free.
+When Beanie turns it on, lights flash, thunder booms, and out pop the witches from Snow White, Hansel and Gretel, and The Wizard of Oz, each set to wreak havoc!
 Beanie must get them back into the books with help from the good guys in the same stories.
-Afterward, he is eager to read about his new friends– the old fashioned way.
+Afterward, he is eager to read about his new friends– the old-fashioned way.